 One of the girls brought into the palace was Haddasah, more commonly known as Esther.
-After four years since the queen Vashti had been removed, Esther went into the king, and he chose her above all the other women to be the next King.
+After four years since the queen Vashti had been removed, Esther went into the king, and he chose her above all the other women to be the next Queen.
 Esther’s uncle Mordecai, who had looked after her since she was a child, had told Esther not to reveal her nationality.
-Mordecai went to the Palace daily to hear how Esther was doing.
+Mordecai went to the palace daily to hear how Esther was doing.

 Mordecai asked Esther to help

-The king gave permission
+The King gave permission

 God controlled the situation